Evaluation of transition rates from nonequilibrium instantons: Driven particle model

 where $x_{\pm} = x_1 \pm x_2$, and the non-conservative force is scaled by the driving strength $\nu$.
 We consider the potential $V(\mat{x}) = A(x_{+}^2-B^2)^2/B^4 + x_{-}^2$ with $A=2$ and $B=1.8$, and set $\mathbf{\mu} = \mathbf{D} = \mathbb{I}$ for simplicity, where $\mathbb{I}$ is the identity matrix.
 In Fig.~\ref{fig:pathways}, we illustrate how nonequilibrium driving alters the transition mechanism.
 At equilibrium, the instanton follows the minimum-potential pathway along $x_{+}$, whereas the activation paths in the driven systems are curved, thus achieving a lower action.
 It can be seen that the forward and backward instantons lie on top of one another at equilibrium, in agreement with semiclassical instanton theories based on linear response \cite{InstReview,PhilTransA,MLJ}.
 Conversely, the forward and backward transition mechanisms generally differ for driven processes ($\nu>0$) because they break detailed balance.

 We present the rate constants computed from these instantons for various values of the noise strength in Fig.~\ref{fig:rates} alongside numerically exact results from a discrete variable representation of the Fokker--Planck operator \cite{Colbert1992DVR,Piserchia2015,Shizgal2015}.
+The numerical details of the rate calculations are reported in \appref{computational}.
 Generically, the transition rate increases with the addition of the nonequilibrium driving, consistent with expectations from thermodynamic speed limits \cite{kuznets2021dissipation}.
 Our NEQI method captures the dramatic speed ups of the rate due to nonequilibrium driving and converges to the exact result at weak noise as expected.